swamp-agr/blaze-textual/README.markdown

   package](http://hackage.haskell.org/trac/ghc/ticket/5386) (not yet
   fixed at the time of writing)

-If you are affected by these problems, you should expect the 5289 crash to look like this:
+If you enable use of double-conversion and are affected by these problems, you should expect the 5289 crash to look like this:

     Loading package double-conversion-0.2.0.0 ... can't load .so/.DLL for: stdc++